sal55/langs/Compilertest3.md

 * The optimised executable size was extrapolated from that of the 1000-function version

 So Rust has some problems in my opinion.
 Even that 18 seconds for an optimised build of 100-functions or 8000 lines is only 0.4K lines per second - microcomputer territory.

+### \*\*Clang (using LLVM)

+The figures for this are also extrapolated from a 1000-function version.
+Using -O2 insted of -O3 makes it 25% faster to build (but still slow), and runtime increases to 0.25 seconds (but the 0.23 figure is the best of all the compilers).

 ### Notes